 A handsome retired police dog named Vinnie is enjoying a new lease of life thanks to some help from registered charity Pawsome Pensions and a brand new set of wheels.

-Vinnie served his community as part of Dorset Police from September 2013 alongside his handler, PC Brendan Trent, playing a vital role in keeping peace and order on the streets of Bournemouth and Poole.
+Vinnie served his community in the U.K as part of Dorset Police from September 2013 alongside his handler, PC Brendan Trent, playing a vital role in keeping peace and order on the streets of his local town.
 Often just the sight of Vinnie, a German Shepherd Dog weighing an imposing 40 kilos, was enough to diffuse potentially violent situations before they escalated, but unfortunately a medical condition forced him to retire in September 2018 after five hard-working years on the force.

 Earlier that year, after noticing some loss of coordination in Vinnie’s hind legs, PC Trent had him examined by veterinarians who suspected the presence of Degenerative Myelopathy, a progressive disease of the spinal cord that leads to total paralysis of the hind limbs.
 Sadly, this signaled the end of Vinnie’s time as a police dog.